ReOpen NC organizer's husband says he's 'willing to kill' in fight against government in COVID-19 pandemic

 The News&Observer reports organizer Ashley Smith posted the video of her husband on Facebook and took it down after media outlets began to pick up the story.
 She eventually posted it again on the ReOpen NC page.

-In the video, Smith says her husband is an ex-marine and is '"willing to die for all of you too."
+In the video, Ashley Smith said her husband is an ex-marine and is '"willing to die for all of you too."

+At the rally on Monday, Adam Smith said he did not mean to incite violence.

+"In no way.
+In no way," he said.
+"It was just a mindset of be prepared if we ever end up in that situation.
+And anyone that served in the military would know that's a readiness."

 Smith was arrested at one of the previous protests for violation of an executive order and resisting a public officer.